 - Other courses (52 credits)

 Students may simultaneously earn graduate certificates while earning their master’s degree.
+Certificates allow students to customize their degree in specialty areas.
 In addition, Iliff’s unique signature course, Authentic Engagement™, may help students learn how to engage communities in any setting.

 Students with a Previous Theological Master’s Degree